Lower bounds on the error probability of multiple quantum channel discrimination by the Bures angle and the trace distance: Main results

 \section{Main results}

 In this paper, we present four theorems on the lower bounds on the minimum error probability $\perr(n)$.
-The Stinespring representation $O_{A\to BE}$ of a quantum channel $\O_{A\to B}$ is a linear isometry from $A$ to $B\otimes E$ satisfying
+Let $E$ be a finite-dimensional quantum system.
+A Stinespring representation $O_{A\to BE}$ of a quantum channel $\mathcal{O}_{A\to B}$ is a linear isometry from $A$ to $B\otimes E$ satisfying